juliordzcer/bebop_ros/README.md

 There are three packages included: bebop_controller, bebop_demo and bebop_ros_gz.

 ### bebop_controller
+This package contains a PIC controller based in positions, following a desired trajectory.

 ### bebop_demo
 This package contains example setups to help you get started with the Bebop drone in Gazebo.